kslimani/rjc/README.md

 Then open `http://192.168.1.5:8080` in your browser to display remote console homepage.

-Finally, insert the displayed script tag in your application.
+Finally, insert the displayed script tag in the page to be debugged.
 For example :

+(copy paste from remote console homepage)

 ```html
 <script src="http://192.168.1.5:8080/console.js"></script>